Kamrangirchar Thana

-Kamrangirchar (কামরাঙ্গীরচর) is a thana (police precinct) in Old Dhaka, Bangladesh.
+Kamrangirchar (কামরাঙ্গীরচর) is a thana (police precinct) in Dhaka, Bangladesh.
 The thana is under the jurisdiction of Dhaka South City Corporation wards 55, 56, and 57.

 Kamrangirchar was a disconnected landmass until 1991.
 The thana was established in 1998 and incorporated into the city corporation in 2013.
 A long-term plan to transform the area into a business district is underway.

 Geography

 Kamrangirchar is bounded by Hazaribagh Thana and Lalbagh Thana on the north, Lalbagh Thana and Chawkbazar Thana on the east and Keraniganj Upazila on the south and west.
 Its total area is 3.63 km2.

 History

 The exact origin of the name Kamrangirchar is uncertain.
 According to historian Nazir Hossain, the area was named after a beautiful woman named Kamrangi, who drowned while crossing the Buriganga.
 He also suggests that British surveyors named the area after seeing Kamranga chilli peppers being cultivated there.
 Another legend proposes that the name evolved from Kamaner Char (lit. 'shoal of the cannon'), referring to a Mughal-era cannon.